pinkfloppydisk/edvinas-dev/content/posts/hello-world/index.md

 ---
-description: First blog entry where I briefly talk about how I came to building this website.
+description: First post where I briefly talk about how I came to building this website.
 I compare and talk about few static website creation tools.
 title: Hello World
 date: 2019-09-19
 ---